arturoherrero/powercore/README.md

 #### `degrees`

-Convert a number of degrees into radians.
+Converts a number of degrees into radians.

 ```ruby
 90.degrees  # => 1.5707963267948966